samuelgja/ggtype/README.md

 ### Router

 - `createRouter(options)` - Create router
-  - `options.actions` - Record of server actions that can be called by clients
+  - `options.serverActions` - Record of server actions that can be called by clients
   - `options.clientActions` - Record of client actions that can be called by the server
   - `options.transport` - `'http'`, `'stream'`, or `'websocket'` (default: 'stream')
   - `options.responseTimeout` - Timeout in milliseconds (default: 60000)